aycabta/sundysilence/README.md

 # SundySilence

-publish HTML site from Markdown files.
+Publish static HTML site that is auto-linked to other pages with page title from Markdown files.

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'sundysilence'

-And then execute:

-    $ bundle

-Or install it yourself as:
+Install it yourself as:

     $ gem install sundysilence